medikoo/modules-webmake/README.md

 ### From the shell:

-	$ webmake path/to/program-module.js path/to/output.js
+	$ webmake <input> <output>

-Program module is the main file in which you require needed stuff and make use of it.
+_input_ is path to your initial module that would be executed when script is loaded, and _output_ is path where browser ready file should land.

-Optionally you may output modules as [source maps](http://pmuellr.blogspot.com/2011/11/debugging-concatenated-javascript-files.html).
+Additionally you may output modules as [source maps](http://pmuellr.blogspot.com/2011/11/debugging-concatenated-javascript-files.html).

 	$ webmake --sourcemap path/to/program-module.js path/to/output.js